Penalized Copula Mixed Models for Intercompany Loss Reserving and Risk Capital: Authors' Contribution

 \section{Authors' Contribution}

-Conceptualization, A.A. and P.J.; methodology, P.C., A.A., and P.J.; software, P.C.; validation, P.C.; formal analysis, P.C.; investigation, P.C.; resources, A.A. and P.J.; writing—original draft preparation, P.C., A.A., and P.J.; writing—review and editing, A.A., P.J., and P.C.; supervision, A.A. and P.J.
-All authors have read and agreed to the article.
+Conceptualization, A.A. and P.J.; methodology, P.J., A.A., and P.C.; software, P.J. and P.C.; validation, P.J., A.A., and P.C.; formal analysis, P.J. and P.C.; investigation, A.A., P.J., and P.C.; resources, A.A. and P.J.; writing—original draft preparation, A.A., P.J., and P.C.; writing—review and editing, A.A. and P.J.; supervision, A.A. and P.J.